Helping children in Yemen

-While we do not work in Yemen, we are a member of the Disaster Emergency Committee (DEC) which brings 13 leading UK aid charities together in times of crisis.
-Your generous donations to help children in Yemen will go straight to the DEC who, through the charities they work with, is on the ground providing assistance where it is needed most.
+While we do not work in Yemen, we are a member of the Disaster Emergency Committee (DEC).
+Your generous donations to help children in Yemen went straight to the DEC who, through the charities they work with, were able to provide assistance where it was needed the most.

 DEC members have been working in Yemen for decades, and will continue to work with the poorest people for years to come, as they rebuild their lives and restore incomes destroyed by the war.